oliviermirat/ZebraZoom/README.md

 - saveAllBoutsSuperStructuresInMatlabFormat (OPTIONAL): set to 1 to save the original raw data inside the result structure.

+- forcePandasDfRecreation (OPTIONAL): set to 1 if you want to recalculate all kinematic parameter from the raw data, even if they had been previously calculated during the execution of the tracking (see <a href="#kinematicParameterSpeedOptimization">kinematic parameters speed optimization</a>).
+Otherwise set to 0, which is the default value.

 Please note that the parameters minimumNumberOfBendsPerBout, keepSpeedDistDurWhenLowNbBends and thresholdInDegreesBetweenSfsAndTurns are all optional parameters.
 Therefore, if you don't put anything for:

 - minimumNumberOfBendsPerBout and keepSpeedDistDurWhenLowNbBends then the parameters number of oscillations, tail beat frequency and max tail amplitude (all these parameters or for fish only) won't be calculated